 due on the date specified

-Listen to examples linked to in the text— download from site or http://dt7v1i9vyp3mf.cloudfront.net/assetlibrary/s/sos-compression-apr12.zip
+Read http://www.soundonsound.com/techniques/what-data-compression-does-your-music, Listen to examples linked in text— download from site or http://dt7v1i9vyp3mf.cloudfront.net/assetlibrary/s/sos-compression-apr12.zip

 Read in course pack: Surround Variations